 The signs of aging are inevitable — especially on our faces!
 Luckily for many people who want to prevent these signs from becoming too prominent, wrinkles and loss of fullness in the face can be treated.
 How?
 At your dermatologist’s office using dermal fillers.

-In 2015, an estimated 2.4 million people got dermal fillers, making fillers one of the most popular cosmetic procedures out there.
+In 2017, there were nearly 2.7 million dermal filler procedures, making fillers one of the most popular cosmetic procedures out there (second only to Botox, with more than 7 million procedures).
 The American Society of Plastic Surgeons says that this is part of a trend towards patients targeting more diverse, specific parts of the body with surgical and minimally-invasive procedures.

 But what exactly are fillers?
 What are the different types, and what’s it like to get one?
 We’ve got all the answers here.